Auditory Learner | How To Maximize Learning Potentials in 2024

 2/ Depend on verbal explanations

 Auditory learners tend to rely on spoken explanations and instructions heavily.
-This dependency can be a disadvantage in situations information is delivered through written or visual formats, such as written exams or textbooks.
+This dependency can be a disadvantage in situations where information is delivered through written or visual formats, such as written exams or textbooks.

 3/ Easily distracted by noises